dewet99/3d-virtual-environment-qmix/README.md

 - right-click: place portal B, in the environments which has this functionality enabled (experiments 4 and 5)

 ## Experiments and Results
 We performed five experiments to verify the algorithm's performance.
 We started out with an ablation study to verify the contribution of each of the implemented components mentioned in [features](#features) towards the algorithm's performance.
+We also include a video of the agents fully trained in each experiment.

 **Important Note: I do not present my findings and conclusions here, only the results.**